 The following is a list of some of Professor Beckwith’s published articles and book chapters in religion and culture.
 Access to most of them requires a subscription.

 “Thomas Aquinas” (with Shawn Floyd).
-Legacy of Apologetics: The Life, Theology, and Method of History’s Great Apologists.
+A History of Apologetics: Biographical and Methodological Introductions.
 Edited by Benjamin Kelly Forrest, Joshua D. Chatraw, and Alister McGrath.
 New York: Harper Collins, forthcoming 2020.

 “Natural Law, Catholicism, and the Protestant Critique: Why We Are Really Not That Far Apart.”
 Christian Bioethics: Non-Ecumenical Studies in Medical Morality 25.2 (August 2019): 154-168